|

 Norden on Donner Pass.

-My neighborhood as we descended into Orange County.
-We touched down at 9:10 AM and was at the gate 15 minutes early.
+I saw my neighborhood as we descended into Orange County.
+We touched down at 9:10 AM and I was at the gate 15 minutes early.
 I went down by the baggage carousel and did Sudoku Puzzles until I spotted my mother walking towards me.
 I met her and drove home ending an excellent quick but memorable trip to the Chelatchie Prairie Railroad and a fantastic Photo Freight put on by Joe Harper.
 Thank you Joe!